 Utilize the natural elements

-Feng shui is mainly based on satisfying these five elements: water, earth, fire, wood, and metal.
+Feng shui is mainly based on satisfying these five elements: water, earth, fire, wood, and metal, as stated by The Spruce.
 By utilizing one or more of these elements in your front yard, you can enhance the curb appeal and the amount of energy flowing through the space.
 Some ways to incorporate these five elements include:

 - Small ponds